What happens when Windows 10 support ends?

 Read more

-What happens when you turn on airplane mode?
+What happens when you "forget" a WiFi network?

 Read more